Can anyone just pick up a drone and fly it?

 You might have one.
 Your neighbour might have one.
 You might have even entered a competition to win one at some point.
 But do you know how to use one safely?

 What: a drone.

-Tipped to be worth $32.4 billion US dollars to the global agricultural industry, drone technology is revolutionising the industry rapidly.
-Unmanned aerial vehicles, or UAVs, can be used safely for a range of tasks including soil analysis, monitoring crop health, weed mapping, irrigation or drainage design, farm planning and more.
+Tipped to be worth $32.4 billion US dollars to the global agricultural industry, drone technology is revolutionising the agricultural industry rapidly.
+Drones,unmanned aerial vehicles, or UAVs, can be used safely for a range of tasks on farm including soil analysis, monitoring crop health, weed mapping, irrigation or drainage design, farm planning and more.
 The short turnaround time between capturing the data and analysis provides a valuable tool that can help decision making.

-It's clear however, that safety is paramount.
+It's clear however, that safety is paramount when using a drone.
 Whatever your reason for flying, it is an offence to operate an unmanned aircraft in a way that creates a hazard to another aircraft, another person or property.

 CASA outlines Standard Operating Conditions for flying UAVs, which are generally common sense rules, for example, don't fly any higher than 120m above ground level, only fly during the day, and don't fly over populated areas, such as beaches, parks and sporting ovals.

 So what are some of the risks in flying a drone?
 One unusual - but very common - risk is the UAV becoming a target for a stealthy eagle hunting its next meal or viewing the UAV as an opponent.
 Early GRDC reportsestimated at least one wedge-tailed eagle attack on a UAV every day!
 This eagle managed to snap a quick selfie before destroying this Western Australian farmer's drone back in May.
 It is recommended to keep a UAV within your line of sight to prevent damage from over-zealous wildlife.